Cyber4All/terraform-cyber4all-catalog/modules/ecs-service/README.md

 	 enable_service_connect  = bool

-	 # A map of environment variables to pass to the ECS task.
-	 environment_variables  = map(string)

 	 # The load balancer listener arn to attach the ECS service to.
 This value is required when enable_load_balancer is true.
 	 lb_listener_arn  = string

 	 # The VPC id to deploy the ECS service's load balancer traget group into.
 Required when enable_load_balancer is true.
 	 lb_target_group_vpc_id  = string

-	 # The maximum number of instances of the ECS service to run across the ECS cluster.
-Auto scaling will not scale beyond this number.
-	 max_number_of_tasks  = number

-	 # Percentage for the target tracking scaling threshold for the ECS Service average memory utiliziation.
-	 memory_utilization_threshold  = number

-	 # The minimum number of instances of the ECS service to run across the ECS cluster.
-Auto scaling will not scale below this number.
-	 min_number_of_tasks  = number

 	 # Assign a public IP address to the ECS task.